Nebucatnetzer/tamagotchi/README.md

 I've written a function to decrease the stats in the background.
 Means the tamagotchi can now get hungry etc.
 However it currently doesn't work.
 I don't know why atm.
 If you call it independently it works just fine.

+In addition I've cleaned up the code a bit and made sure that the stats variables don't fall under 0 because that might cause some problems in the future.